 Charlotte: And you call it a rupture, it's not the end.

 Deb: No it's not.
 And actually fascinatingly.
-Edtronics research around babies and also Edelyn research around babies and a two men or misattunement.
+Ed Tronicks’ research around babies and also Allan Schores’ research around babies and attunement or misattunement.
 The research really tells us that it’s the misattunements and the repairs that create resilience.
-So not that we always want to be in attunement, that doesn't not get us where we want to go, it’s the misattunements and the re-regulation they re-attunement, the repair that creates "strength and resilience" so.
+So not that we always want to be in attunement, that doesn't not get us where we want to go, it’s the misattunements and the re-regulation, the re-attunement, the repair that creates "strength and resilience."

 Charlotte: Totally lovely and I know Deb we have talked about this before, just would love for you talk a little bit about it here how we can regulate with a pet, we can regulate with--

 Deb: So it’s fascinating that the co-regulation with another person is certainly, what we’re longing for and what we need.
 Co-regulation with a pet has predictively proven to bring ventral vagal on board.
 An interesting study with on monitoring the pet owner and the pet’s nervous system when they were separated, they were both dys-regulated and as soon as they came back together, they became coherent and it was really beautiful.
 So you know it, when you have a pet, you could feel that.

 For people who don't have pets and for relationships are scary or not available, nature is pretty predictably activating a ventral vagal as well.
 And even nature not out in real nature but nature on a plasma screen has been shown to bring ventral vagal.